Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 Case Resolution Meeting Process for Minor Infractions:

-• The Respondent may contact the Associate Director for Student Conduct (or designee) by a specified date (at least three days prior to the scheduled Case Resolution Meeting) regarding a schedule conflict or to request removal of the Associate Director for Student Conduct (or designee) from the case due to bias.
-The Associate Director for Student Conduct (or designee) will work with the Respondent to address scheduling conflicts.
-The Assistant Dean of Student Affairs and Director of Residence Life Programs & Housing will review any request to remove the Case Resolution Officer for bias and, if necessary, will appoint another member of the Student Affairs staff to hear the case.
+• The Respondent may contact the Director for Student Conduct (or designee) by a specified date (at least three days prior to the scheduled Case Resolution Meeting) regarding a schedule conflict or to request removal of the Director for Student Conduct (or designee) from the case due to bias.
+The Director for Student Conduct (or designee) will work with the Respondent to address scheduling conflicts.
+The Dean of Student Affairs will review any request to remove the Case Resolution Officer for bias and, if necessary, will appoint another member of the Student Affairs staff to hear the case.
 The Respondent will be informed of the decision regarding the request for removal before the Case Resolution Meeting takes place.
 The Case Resolution Officer should recuse himself or herself if there is a conflict or bias on their part concerning a particular case.

 • During the Case Resolution Meeting, the Respondent has four choices: